Dolores O'Riordan: 1989–2003: Formation of the Cranberries, early success and stardom

 O'Riordan was still a student at Laurel Hill Coláiste FCJ secondary school when she first joined the band.
 She had set her sights on the musical life and her desire to be in "a band with no barriers, where I could write my own songs", she told The Guardian in 1995.
 At the time, she was doing her Leaving Certificate.
-The academic study did not hold much interest for her—although her marks in school were good.
-As a result, O'Riordan left school without any qualifications.
+Although her marks in school were good, academic study did not hold much interest for her.
+As a result, she left school without any qualifications.

-The group recorded demo tapes, including Nothing Left at All, a three-track EP released on tape by local record label Xeric Records, which sold 300 copies.
+The group recorded demo tapes, including Nothing Left at All, a three-track EP released on tape by local record label Xeric Records which sold 300 copies.
 The owner of Xeric Studios, Pearse Gilmore, became their manager and provided the group with studio time to complete another demo tape, which he produced.
 It featured early versions of "Linger" and "Dreams", which were sent to record companies in the UK.
-This demo gained attention from both the UK press and record industry, and sparked a bidding war among record labels.
+This demo gained attention from both the UK press and the record industry and sparked a bidding war among record labels.
 Eventually, the group signed with Island Records.
 The group changed their name to "the Cranberries" and released a four-track EP, Uncertain.

-By then, O'Riordan experienced difficult touring conditions with low income, sleeping on people's floors and in cramped vans across Ireland and UK.
-Furthermore, she had to overcome her shyness at the time during the early live performances with the Cranberries, singing "with her back to the audience".
+By then, O'Riordan was experiencing difficult touring conditions with low income, sleeping on people's floors and in cramped vans across Ireland and the UK.
+Furthermore, she had to overcome her shyness; during her early live performances with the Cranberries, she sang "with her back to the audience".
 Lawler recalled, "we just went up, and we had six songs.
 Dolores was turned to the side; Noel, Mike and I had our heads down".
 At this stage, she had spent eight years with classical piano, and had played the harmonium in her church for ten years.
-O'Riordan had been rapidly gaining international attention after the release of the Cranberries' first album, Everybody Else Is Doing It, So Why Can't We?.
+O'Riordan rapidly gained international attention after the release of the Cranberries' first album, Everybody Else Is Doing It, So Why Can't We?.
 It contained the group's most successful singles, "Dreams" and "Linger", which charted at No. 8 on the Billboard Hot 100 when she was only 22.